 These cards could also be used for a Scoot activity (have kids rotate to each numbered card when you say, “Scoot”) or as a traditional literacy center where students work independently at their seats.
 The cards and answer sheets can be found right here in my shop or on TPT, and they are included with the anchor chart template and snowman craft/literacy center that I shared above.

-Since doing these activities, I’ve had a few instances where students show me pages from books they’re reading, saying, “Look, Mrs. Olsen, I found a compound sentence!”
+Since doing these activities for compound sentences, I’ve had a few instances where students show me pages from books they’re reading, saying, “Look, Mrs. Olsen, I found a compound sentence!”
 I’ve also been pleased to see the kids attempting more compound sentences in their own writing (which in my opinion, is the ultimate goal in all of this)!
 This brings me to end with a compound sentence of my own:

 Take the time this winter to teach compound sentences in a fun way, SO students can be on their way to becoming better writers!